 The views are serene, blissful and relaxed all at once.

-So much so that they inspired me to use the colors and textures I see outside when decorating my living room to create a relaxing spot for bonding and simply enjoying the quiet moments of the fall season that happen now up until the holiday season begins.
+So much so that they inspired me to use the natural colors and textures I see outside when decorating my living room for fall to create a relaxing spot for bonding and simply enjoying the quiet moments of the fall season that happen now up until the holiday season begins.

 Any other color scheme feels off, not right or too contrived to fit into some mold of what fall decor should be.